MarkMaaaaa/OpenPAV/README.md

 - **Simulation Integration:** Configured packages for SUMO, Vissim, and basic parameters for models.

 ### December 2024
-- **Dataset Expansion:** Added new open-source trajectory datasets from ULTRA datasets.
+- **Dataset Expansion:** Added new open-source trajectory datasets from ULTra-AV datasets.
 - **Model Enhancements:** Improved basic logic for the project.